graphql/graphiql/packages/monaco-graphql/README.md

   },
 );

 // high-level method for configuring json variables validation MonacoGraphQLAPI.setDiagnosticSettings({
   validateVariablesJson: {
     // Urls, uris, anything that monaco.URI.from() is compatible with.
     // Match operation model to variables editor,
     // and the language service will automatically listen for changes,
     // and compute the json schema using the GraphQLWorker.
     // This is in the main process is applied to the global monaco json settings
     // for validation, completion and more using monaco-json's built-in JSON Schema support.
     [operationModel.uri.toString()]: [variablesModel.uri.toString()]
   },
   jsonDiagnosticSettings: {
     allowComments: true, // allow json, parse with a jsonc parser to make requests }
 })
 // TODO: document manual alternative approach
-})();
 ```

 You can also experiment with the built-in I think `jsonc`?
-(MSFT json5-ish syntax, for `tsconfig.json` etc) and the 3rd party `monaco-yaml` language modes for completion of other types of variable input. you can also experiment with editor methods to parse detected input into different formats, etc (`yaml` pastes as `json`, etc)
+(MSFT json5-ish syntax, for `tsconfig.json` etc.) and the 3rd party `monaco-yaml` language modes for completion of other types of variable input. you can also experiment with editor methods to parse detected input into different formats, etc (`yaml` pastes as `json`, etc.)

 You could of course prefer to generate a `jsonschema` form for variables input using a framework of your choice, instead of an editor.
 Enjoy!